Wingman4l7/coinbassist/README.md

 You are provided with a command prompt.
 Current available commands are:

 	help:    gives a complete list of commands and what they do
+	rate:    shows their current exchange rate (BTC to USD)
 	balance: shows your current account balance (in BTC)
 	getaddy: shows your current receive address
 	newaddy: generates & displays a new receive address